chemgymrl/chemgymrl/docs/lesson_1_distillation.md

 ## Distillation Bench: Lesson 1

+Here is a [link](https://github.com/chemgymrl/chemgymrl/blob/main/lessons/notebooks/notebook_lesson1d.ipynb) to the jupyter notebook, please use it at your pleasure.

 ### Familiarizing Actions for the Distillation Bench

 In this tutorial, we will be going through how the distillation environment works.
 We will be using the boil vessel method in `distillation_bench_v1.py` in order to generate an input boiling vessel for our distillation bench to use.